-502.15.3 Width.
+502.11.3 Width.
 When paving widths are greater than the travel lane widths, payment for profiling will apply to the traffic lane design driving width only, normally 12 feet.
 Random lane coring for thickness or required lane replacement will include the full paved lane width to the longitudinal joints or edge of shoulder, whichever is first.

+502.11.4 Concrete Adjustment.
+Each lot of material shall have its contract unit price adjusted based off the pay factor total.

-502.15.4 Pay Factors.
-The total pay factor (PFt) for each lot is equal to the weighted sum of the pay factors ( PF ) for each pay factor item for each lot, and is determined as follows:
+502.11.4.1 Pay Factor Total.
+The total pay factor ( PFTOTAL ) for each lot is equal to the weighted sum of the pay factors ( PF ) for each pay factor item for each lot, and is determined as follows:

-PFt = + ( 0.5 ) PFT + ( 0.5 ) PFCS
+PFTOTAL = + ( 0.5 ) PFTHICKNESS + ( 0.5 ) PFCOMPRESSIVE STRENGTH

-Where: PFT = Pay Factor for Thickness

-PFCS = Pay Factor for Compressive Strength

-The PF for each pay factor item for each lot is based on the PWLt of each pay factor item of each lot and is determined as follows:
+The PF for each pay factor item for each lot is based on the PWLTOTAL of each pay factor item of each lot and is determined as follows:

-When PWLt is greater than or equal to 70: PF = 0.5 PWLt + 55
+When PWLLOWER ≥ 70: PF = ( 0.5 ) PWLTOTAL + 55

-When PWLt is less than 70: PF = 2 PWLt - 50
+When PWLLOWER < 70: PF = ( 2.0 ) PWLTOTAL - 50

-502.15.8 PWL Determination Table.
-Values in Table I are estimates of the PWL corresponding to specific values of the Quality Index (Q).
-For Q values less than zero, the table shall be subtracted from 100.